NEO: Neoadjuvant Chemotherapy, Excision and Observation for Early Rectal Cancer

 - Clearance to be calculated using Cockcroft formula: Males: 1.23 x (140 - age) x weight (kg) - serum creatinine (μmol/l) ; Females: 1.05 x (140 - age) x weight (kg) - serum creatinine (μmol/l)

 - The patient must have an ECOG performance status of 0, 1.

-- Patient is able (i.e. sufficiently fluent) and willing to complete the quality of life questionnaires.
+- Patient is able (i.e. sufficiently fluent) and willing to complete the quality of life and health utility questionnaires.